ArendPeter/JavaGuide/mydoc/3b_DataStorage.md

 homepage:
 ---

-I'd liked to take some time to motivate the reason for having types, and to do this we'll need to look at how our computers go about storing data.
+I'd like to take some time to motivate the reason for having types, and to do this we'll need to look at how our computers go about storing data.

 ## 3.2.1 Storing Numbers

-Let's say for example that we have the following code which has four variables storing different numbers.
+Let's say for example that we have the following code which has four variables storing different numbers:

 ~~~java
 byte x1 = 5;